This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Two other tips to help you get in & out of the vet really quick:
+Here are 2 other tips to help you get in and out of a vet appointment really quick:

-#2 Ask your vet a question over the phone, rather than making an appointment.
+#2 – Ask the vet your question over the phone, rather than making an appointment.

 More Vet-Related Dog Tips

-- Pet Emergency Treatment Services …after-hour care for pets.
+- Pet Emergency Treatment Services …how to find after-hour care for pets.

-- Brown Dog Foundation …they help pet owners with high vet bills.
+- Financial Help For Your Sick Dog …organizations that help pet owners pay high vet bills.

-- In Case Of Emergency …pet sitter and vet tips.
+- In Case Of Emergency …info that your pet sitter needs to know.

-- How To Give Your Dog A Pill …5 easy steps.
+- How To Give Your Dog A Pill …in a few easy steps.

-- Acceptable Household Medications For Pets …straight from my vet.
+- Acceptable Household Medications For Pets …a cheat sheet that came straight from my vet.

-- 21 Clever Ways To Save On Everyday Dog Care …grooming, toys, food, vet care & more.
+- 21 Clever Ways To Save On Everyday Dog Care …vet care, grooming, toys, food, and more.

 Like this post?
 Save it to read again later… or share with others on Pinterest!